-To provide a general estimate of the structural/content replacement value exposure, the 1- and 0.2-percent DFIRM flood boundaries were overlaid upon the County's updated building stock inventory at the structure level.
+To provide a general estimate of the structural/content replacement value exposure, the 1- and 0.2-percent DFIRM flood boundaries were overlaid upon the county's updated building stock inventory at the structure level.
 The buildings with their centroid in the hazard areas were totaled for each municipality.
-Table 5.4.4-7 and Error!
-Reference source not found. summarize these results.
+Tables 5.4.4-8 and 5.4.4-9 summarize these results.
 In summary, there are 577 buildings located in 1-percent annual chance flood boundary with approximately \$401 million of building/contents exposed.
-In total, this represents approximately 1.3% of the County's total general building stock inventory (approximately \$31.6 billion).
+In total, this represents approximately 1.3 percent of the county's total general building stock inventory (approximately \$31.6 billion).

 There are 667 buildings located in the 0.2-percent annual chance flood boundary with approximately \$447 million of building/contents exposed.
-This represents approximately 1.4% of the County's total general building stock inventory.
+This represents approximately 1.4% of the county's total general building stock inventory.